 Maine is home to many mountains and several state parks, but there is only one Mile-High Katahdin, the northern terminus of the Appalachian Trail, located right “next door” is the Katahdin Woods and Waters National Monument.
 These incredible places are right here in the Katahdin Region.
 Make us your next destination-for adventures in our beautiful outdoors, and experiences like none other.
 Let us help you discover your Maine thing!
 Download our Visitor’s Guide.

 The Katahdin region offers more than 350 miles of groomed snowmobiling trails making for some of the most spectacular snowmobiling on the East Coast.
 With easy access from I-95 and an average snowfall of 100 inches or more, the Katahdin Region is a true snowmobiling paradise.
-Download a copy of our Snowmobile Map and see for your self the amazing trail system we have here!
+Download our 2021 Snowmobile Trail Map and see the amazing trail system we have here!

 Hunting season is coming.
 Here’s the information from the Maine Department of Inland Fisheries and Wildlife: